h8d13/MC-NET/README.md

 2. In your working directory: ```npm install mineflayer mineflayer-pathfinder vec3``` This will create package.json and package-lock.json files.

-3. Downgrade to a mineflayer compatible version (I used 1.21.1 which is stable I believe).
+3. Downgrade to a mineflayer compatible version (I used 1.21.1 which is stable I believe 17/09/2024).

 3.1.
 Settings page (tick the last thing there):